etrusci-org/quotes/markdown/quotes.md

 ## James Baldwin

+- Though we do not wholly believe it yet, the interior life is a real life, and the intangible dreams of people have a tangible effect on the world.
 - You can't go by nothing but your own convictions.
 Because if you don't live the way you believe, sooner or later you will believe the way you live.
 - You have to decide who you are and force the world to deal with you, not with its idea of you.